-- Install the headlight unit cover by installing the bolts. - 11.
+- 10. Install the headlight unit cover by installing the bolts. - 11.
 Install the panel by installing the quick fasteners. - 12.
-Install the windshield by installing the screws, and then tightening them to the specified torque.
+Install the windshield by installing the screws in the lower holes, and then tightening them to the specified torque.
 WARNING!
 A loose windshield could cause an accident.
 Be sure to tighten the screws to the specified torque.

 [EWA15510]